Health Care Management Requirements

 |Internship: HCM 422||2|

 |Other Requirements for Major in Health Care Management||19|

-|AH 415, HCM 368, HCM 460, HCM 461, HCM 468, HCM 471 = Students in other SAH programs may use the core required courses taken toward that major to meet this requirement for the Health Care Management major.|
+|HCM 368, HCM 415, HCM 460, HCM 461, HCM 468, HCM 471 = Students in other SHS programs may use the core required courses taken toward that major to meet this requirement for the Health Care Management major.|

-|Health Care Management Elective (students must choose one from the options below)||3|
+|Health Care Management Elective (students must choose one course from the options below that has NOT already been counted elsewhere in the student’s degree.)||3|

 Health Care Management Minor